 It was leaving this world as the day I came in,

-Just a sad soul carrying nothing is not sin,
+Just a sad soul carrying nothing, not sin,

 Convinced the Love in my Heart will always stay,